-Typical behaviours Sanction Possible post-sanction support X2 C3 calls in a day Repeated defiance and disruption Student provided a restorative reflection sheet to complete at home on the same evening for each C3.
-Failure to complete and return will result in a 35 minute detention the next day The child could also spend a minimum of 5 periods to be spent in reflections the following day.
-Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers Multiple C3 calls in a day Repeated defiance and disruption Removal to reflections for the remainder of the day- minimum of 5 periods Text message sent to inform parents Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 2x Out of lesson incidents in a 5 day period Chewing Swearing Swearing at others Play fighting Pre-lesson incidents Student provided a restorative reflection sheet to complete at home on the same evening.
-Failure to complete and return will result in a 35 minute detention the next day Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 3x Out of lesson incidents in a 5 day period Chewing Swearing Swearing at others Play fighting Pre-lesson incidents Removal to reflections for the following day.
-Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 1x Lack of respect to staff Ignoring instructions Walking away Next day 35 minutes detention after school Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 2x Lack of respect to staff in a 5 day rolling period Ignoring instructions Walking away Removal to reflections the following day Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers Swearing at staff Swearing directly at a member of staff Inappropriate comments Personal comments Removal to reflections for 5 periods Parents contacted by PLs Restorative conversation with staff
+Typical behaviours Sanction Possible post-sanction support X2 C3 calls in a day Repeated defiance and disruption Teacher will record the reason for awarding a C3 on edulink Same day text will be sent home Student receives a 60 minute same day detention Student provided a restorative reflection sheet to complete during the detention Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers Multiple C3 calls in a day Repeated defiance and disruption Removal to reflections for the remainder of the day- minimum of 5 periods Text message sent to inform parents Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 2x Out of lesson incidents Mon-Fri Chewing Swearing Swearing at others Play fighting Pre-lesson incidents Student will receive a 30 minute detention on the Monday after the week the incidents have been recorded Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 3x Out of lesson incidents Mon-Fri Chewing Swearing Swearing at others Play fighting Pre-lesson incidents Student will receive a 60 minute detention on the Monday after the week the incidents have been recorded Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 1x Lack of respect to staff Ignoring instructions Walking away Next day 30 minutes detention after school Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers 2x Lack of respect to staff in a 5 day rolling period Ignoring instructions Walking away Removal to reflections the following day Next day 30 minute detention after school Conversation by Personal Tutors Parents contacted by PL Parents contacted by teachers

-DRE TOGETHER - Truancy 5 Removal to reflections for up to 5 periods.
-Text message goes out to parents asking them to contact the PL.
-1 Failure to wear correct uniform without good reason 1x Pastoral Assistant (PA) contact home 2x Progress Leader (PL) contact home 3x PA meet with parent/carer 4x PL meet with parent/carer A next day detention 35 minute detention will be issued in each instance Parent to replace uniform at their cost school/ Students arrives late to school but before 8:55 Student arrives late to lesson Number of minutes late + 10 additional minutes detention the following day • PL meeting with parents Arriving to school after 8:55am with no good reason Next day 35 minutes detention after school • PL meeting with parents Principal's detention Failure to attend a 35 minute detention 1 hour Monday night detention with the Principal • Text message home
+Swearing at staff Swearing directly at a member of staff Inappropriate comments Personal comments Removal to reflections for 5 periods Student receives a same day 60 minute detention Parents contacted by PLsRestorative conversation with staff Truancy 5 Removal to reflections for up to 5 periods.
+Text message goes out to parents asking them to contact the PL. (occurrenc e in a week) Failure to wear correct uniform without good reason (PA) contact home 2x Progress Leader (PL) contact home 3x PA meet with parent/carer 4x PL meet with parent/carer A same day detention 30 minute detention will be issued in each instance Parent to replace uniform at their cost Late to school Students arrives late to school but before 8:55 Student arrives late to lesson Same day break time detention PL meeting with parents Arriving to school after 8:55am with no good reason detention after school PL meeting with parents Failed detention Failure to attend a 30/60 minute detention in the first instance Inappropriate behaviour in a 30/60 minute detention Student receives a 60 minute detention the following day Text message home Failed detention x 2 Failure to attend a 60 minute detention issued for failing a previous detention Student receives 5 periods in reflections the following day and a 60 minute after school detention Text message home